by Tim Gilmore, updated 3/4/2019, orig. 6/18/2012

 We had dinner with the poet laureate.
 The restaurant did not have bread.
 There were bread plates on the table.
 Her work is known for its brevity.
 I asked her how she felt about Walt Whitman.
 In the house of poetry, she said, are many mansions.
 She testified to “economies of scale” and “economies of line” even in Song of Myself.
 The restaurant offered Scotch, crème brûlée, but the restaurant did not have bread.

 I’ve mourned my mother, my sister, my grandmother, but tonight I mourn a great housecat.
 His name was Whitman.
 He was 18 years old.
 My wife, love of my life, woke me this morning, crying, saying, “Whitman is dying.”
 In our arms, he died all day.

 We took him in when he was yet adolescent.
 I’d watched him bite a mouse in two.
-That cat had a sense of humor, a joie de vivre, that unique personality—There are only three or four that have it, any senior year in high school—that relates to every other personality.
+That cat had a sense of humor, a joie de vivre, that unique personality that three or four high school seniors will have each year that relates to every other personality.

-She had asked the concierge the best place nearby to see birds.
-The concierge felt confused.
+She had asked the concierge the best place nearby to do some birdwatching.
+The concierge expressed confusion.
 She did not understand the question.

 “A life,” Kay Ryan wrote in 2001, “should leave / deep tracks.”
 For specifics: “where she used to / stand before the sink, / a worn out place; / beneath her hand, / the china knobs / rubbed down to / white pastilles.”

 For Whitman the Cornerstone Cat, we might begin with the place at our front window where, for 12 hours, my wife and I held him, in turn, while he died, or the Northside sunroom we painted when we first heard his mew and took him in, or the floorboards where he bullied the border collie, where the younger old “Hemingway” six-toed cat suckled him into her own later years.
 How can a restaurant not serve bread?